exfinen/eth-rlp/README.md

 }
 ```

-More detailed usage is available in tests in lib.rs
+Further details are available in tests in lib.rs

 ## Helper functions
 - To encode empty string, use `Item::empty_str()`